 - Less Haste and more Speed.
 The Guitarist like any musician understands that speed is key it’s not about knowing what note to play but rather it’s about knowing when to play what not.
 Music is a rich tapestry of sound and silence.
 Knowing when to keep quiet is often as important as knowing when to play.
 Don’t rush your playing.
 When you’re truly invested in playing much like when you’re fully invested in living you will feel the urge to hurry along.
 Resist this urge remember the right note at the wrong time is as destructive as the wrong note at the right time

-Unleash Evernote's Real Power in just one day and take control of Your life, with Evernote Essentials!
+Unleash Evernote's Real Power in just 24 hours and take charge of Your Desk, with Evernote Essentials!

 Top 5 Books you should have read before you turn 30

 - Goal and Objective tracking in Evernote Pt.
 1 – Collection 36 comments | 83,157 views

 - Evernote Review: Online note taking software Pc and Mobile 38 comments | 67,483 views

 - How to use Evernote and GTD for setting and achieving goals and objectives 35 comments | 66,879 views